2025–26 Ukrainian First League

 The 2025–26 Ukrainian First League is the 35th football season of the Ukrainian second-tier competition, PFL Persha Liha (PFL First League or Ukrainian First League), since its establishment.
 The league competition consisted of 16 teams.
-The competition is being conducted during the ongoing war with the Russia since late February 2022.
+The competition is being conducted during the ongoing war with Russia since late February 2022.

 Format

 It was planned to have 16 teams for this season.
 The format of the competition changed compared with the previous season.
 Instead of two groups in the fall and the spring, it was decided that clubs would compete in a straightforward double round robin format.

 Teams

 This season, the Ukrainian First League consisted of 16 teams.

 Newcoming teams

 Promoted teams

 One team received direct promotion, and another won a playoff matchup at the end of the 2024–25 Ukrainian Second League.